wtsi-hgi/hgi-vault-dev/README.md

 #### hgi-vault dev scripts

-This branch slash_software is for the vault install at/software/hgi/installs/vault.
+This branch slash_software is for the vault install at /software/hgi/installs/vault.

 This repo hosts helper scripts to test & deploy [hgi-vault](https://github.com/wtsi-hgi/hgi-vault).
 cf. related HGI internal Confluence documentation to deploy vault on `/lustre` project: